 One of these conditions is called celiac disease.
 Celiac disease is when gluten damages the small intestine due to an autoimmune reaction.

-Others may be sensitive to gluten and experience symptoms such as; belly pain, diarrhea, bloating, headaches, and inflammation when ingesting food that contains gluten.
+Some may be sensitive to gluten and experience symptoms such as belly pain, diarrhea, bloating, headaches, and inflammation when consuming food that contains gluten.

 Others may choose a gluten-free diet out of preference.

 Following a gluten-free diet implies the total elimination of foods that contain gluten.
 To understand this better, let’s look at foods that may contain gluten.